Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Automatic Classification for Support-Giving Comments

 \textbf{Model} We use an ensemble approach combining two pretrained BERT-based models: BERT \citep{devlin2018bert} and RoBERTa \citep{liu2019roberta}.
 We take BERT and RoBERTa models independently as baselines.
-BERT is a language representation model that has achieved state-of-the-art performances on numerous NLP tasks.
+BERT is a Transformer-based language representation model that has achieved state-of-the-art performances on numerous NLP tasks.
+BERT consists of multiple Transformer encoder layers \cite{vaswani2017attention} with self-attention heads.
+Its input vector is computed by tokenizing text sequences into wordpieces and feeding them to three embedding layers (token, position, and segment).
+The following are BERT's pretraining objectives: (1) masked language modeling (predicting input tokens that have been randomly masked) and (2) next sentence prediction (predicting if two input sentences are adjacent to each other).
 Specifically, we use a BERT base (uncased) model from Hugging Face \cite{wolf2020transformers}.
-In order to use BERT for our classification task, we add a fully connected linear layer on top of the BERT layers, which maps representations from the final BERT layer to our two classes of interest.
+It consists of 12 layers of transformers block with a hidden size of 768 and a number of self-attention heads as 12.
+In order to use BERT for our classification task, we fine-tune the model by adding a fully connected linear layer on top of the BERT layers, which maps representations from the final BERT layer to our two classes of interest.
 RoBERTa is a variation of BERT with carefully tuned hyperparameters and more extensive training data.
+More precisely, RoBERTa was trained on a 160GB text dataset, which is more than ten times larger than BERT's training set.
+Furthermore, it employs a dynamic masking strategy during training, allowing the model to learn more robust and comprehensive word representations.
 We load the RoBERTa base model to a RobertaForSequenceClassification model supported by Hugging Face.

 Inspired by \citet{akiti2020contextual}'s work, we fine-tune the comment-level representations obtained from our base models using a Masked Language Model (LM) and unlabeled comment dataset.
 A primary objective of the LM is to predict what the masked word is given the context words surrounding a mask token.
 This process is intended to help our language models generalize better on new examples.
 For this task, we train the Masked LM for 2 epochs with the default hyperparameters.